Is there Health Insurance for Part-Time Workers?

 What Counts as “Part-Time”?

-- Works less than 30 hours per week, or
+- Less than 30 hours per week, or

-- Works fewer than 130 hours per month (averaged over 120 consecutive days).
+- Less than 130 hours per month (averaged)

 Do Employers Have to Offer Health Insurance to Part-Time Workers?